 To conserve natural and manmade resources 0 0 0 This Policy is not over and above the Core Strategy in terms of SEA objectives and moves towards the SEA baseline.
 This policy contains criteria for Poly tunnels and new agricultural buildings to follow, including mitigation measures to ensure environmental impact is minimised.
 Policy safeguards within the NDP and Core Strategy will help to alleviate impact caused from new development particularly policies LD1, LD2 and LD4.
-Overall commentary and any cumulative effects - - s in conformity with the Core Strategy.
-The d poly tunnels and agricultural buildings.
+Overall commentary and any cumulative effects Overall this policy has a positive and neutral effect on the baseline objectives and is in conformity with the Core Strategy.
+The policy will help encourage suitable agricultural growth through appropriately designed poly tunnels and agricultural buildings.